Services

 If you are present at the end of the inspection the inspector will do a personalized walkthrough of the house, point out major deficiencies and give you an opportunity to ask questions.
 If you cannot be present we will make arrangements with you to discuss the report and any other inquiries you may have via phone or virtual call.

-• Our Inspections include thermal imagining to detect plumbing leaks, the presence of moisture, and/or active roof leaks.
+• Thermal imagining to detect plumbing leaks, moisture, or active roof leaks.

-• Use of drone when a roof cannot be safely walked on.
+• Drone usage when the roof cannot be safely walked on.

-• Outdoor kitchens and sprinkler system inspection included with our home inspections.
+• Outdoor kitchens and sprinkler system inspection included.

-• We perform Multi-Unit inspections such as duplexes and fourplexes as well as condominiums.
+• Multi-Unit inspections such as duplexes, fourplexes, and condominiums.

-• We Also provide 11-month Warranty Inspections, New Construction and pre-listing inspections (see our services page)
+• Also includes 11-month Warranty Inspections, New Construction, and Pre-listing Inspections.

 • Roofing System (including gutters & downspouts)